SUBSCRIBE TO THE MALARIAWORLD NEWSLETTER

 Director Dutch Malaria Foundation

-The department of Vector Biology at the Liverpool School of Tropical Medicine, UK, has a great opportunity for a highly motivated Post–Doctoral Research Assistant who is keen to bring their epidemiological expertise to an inter-disciplinary project on the role of Anopheles stephensi in malaria transmission in the Horn of Africa.
+The department of Vector Biology at the Liverpool School of Tropical Medicine (UK) has an opportunity for a highly motivated Post–Doctoral Research Associate to bring their expertise and enthusiasm to an inter-disciplinary project on the role of Anopheles stephensi in malaria transmission in the Horn of Africa.
 Closing date for applications is 12th December 2021.

 Read more and how to apply